paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2017-01-05-designing_systems_part_1.markdown

 # series: designing_systems
 date: '2017-01-06 12:00:00 +0000'
 location: Bexhill-on-Sea, England
-excerpt: 'Part one of a 3-part essay based on the talk I gave at last year''s Smashing Conference.
+excerpt: 'Part one of a three-part essay based on the talk I gave at Smashing Conference.
 Before thinking about how we might approach the creation of a design system, I review two approaches to the design of something as equally complex: a city.'
 image:
   url: /2017/01/brasilia_satellite.jpg
   caption: 'Brasília, seen from above, looks like a bird or a plane.
 Image: [NASA Earth Observatory](http://earthobservatory.nasa.gov/IOTD/view.php?id=43743)'